yukiotada0/brgeegor/README.md

 The SAS codes which generate the simulation data and fit the mothodology described in the paper "A bias-reduced generalized estimating equation approach for proportional odds models with small sample longitudinal ordinal categorical data", by Yukio Tada and Tosiya Sato.

 ## brgeegor.sas
-The SAS macro to apply the bias-reduced GEE to estimate the regression parameter of the proportional odds model.
+The SAS macro to apply the bias-reduced generalized estmating equation (BR-GEE) to estimate the regression parameter of the proportional odds model (POM) for longitudinal ordinal data.

 ## gen_ordinal_gor3.sas
 The SAS macro to generate longitudinal ordinal data with the within-subject association specified by global odds ratio.
 I referred to a SAS code described at an appendix in "Generating correlated discrete ordinal data using R and SAS IML", by Noor Akma Ibrahim, Suliadi Suliadi (2011) to create this program.

 ## sim_genord_gor3_d4.sas
-The SAS macro to implement the simulation study to generate longitudinal ordinal data of scenario 1 (under alternative hypothesis) and to fit bias-reduced GEE to estimate the regression parameter of the proportional odds model using two macros.
+The SAS macro to implement the simulation study to generate longitudinal ordinal data of scenario 1 (under alternative hypothesis) and to apply BR-GEE to estimate the regression parameter of the POM using two macros.

 ## sim_genord_gor3_d4_h0.sas
-The SAS macro to implement the simulation study to generate longitudinal ordinal data of scenario 2 (under null hypothesis) and to fit bias-reduced GEE to estimate the regression parameter of the proportional odds model using two macros.
+The SAS macro to implement the simulation study to generate longitudinal ordinal data of scenario 2 (under null hypothesis) and to apply BR-GEE to estimate the regression parameter of the POM using two macros.